By FREE private invitation to a Zoom reading

 About the project

-One Girl Has A Monkey is the seventh annual partnership between our Young Writers and Cheshire College South and West (formerly West Cheshire College).
+One Girl Has A Monkey is the title of the play produced as part of the 7th annual partnership between our Young Writers and Cheshire College South and West (formerly West Cheshire College).

 ATT Young Writers have collaborated with award-winning playwright Kevin Dyer to create the play together, based on an original idea by one of the Young Writers, which will be performed by actors from the college's performing arts department.